jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/part-01.md

 1 6 [Med2, 18 (An, 25-26) 1
 124 Principles orear/esian Philosophy -->

-his body, but not his own essence insofar as he was thinking.
+He realizes that all this is clearly inconsistent with what he has so far understood.
+For he was able to doubt his body, but not his own essence insofar as he was thinking.

 Furthermore, he perceived these things neither clearly nor distinctly, and so, in accordance with the requirements of his method, he ought to reject them as false.
 Therefore, understanding that such things could not pertain to him insofar as he was as yet known to himself, he went on to ask what was that, pertaining peculiarly to his essence, which he had not been able to call into doubt and which had compelled him to conclude h is own existence.

 Of this kind there were- that he wanted to take precautions against being deceived, that he desired to understand many things, that he doubted everything that he could not understand, that up to this point he affirmed one thing only and everything else he denied and rejected as false, that he imagined many things even against his will, and, finally, that he was conscious of many things as proceeding from his senses.

 Because he could infer his existence with equal certainty from each of these points and could list none of them as belonging to the things that he had called into doubt, and finally, because all these things can be conceived under the same attribute, it follows that all these things are true and pertain to his nature.

-And so whenever he said, "I think," all the following modes of thinking were understood -doubting, understanding, affirming, denying, willing, non-will ing, imagining, and sensing 17
+So whenever he said, "I think," all the following modes of thinking were understood -doubting, understanding, affirming, denying, willing, non-will ing, imagining, and sensing 17

 Here it is important to note the following points, which will prove to be very useful later on when the distinction between mind and body is discussed.

-First, these modes of thinking are clearly and distinctly understood independently of other matters that are still in doubt.
-Second, the clear and distinct conception we have of them would be rendered obscure and confused if we were to intermingle with them any of the matters of which we are still in doubt.
+1. These modes of thinking are clearly and distinctly understood independently of other matters that are still in doubt.
+2. The clear and distinct conception we have of them would be rendered obscure and confused if we were to intermingle with them any of the matters of which we are still in doubt.